lzim/teampsd/resources/design/design_workshop_manual/day_1_design_workshop_manual.md

   ioslides_presentation: default
   slidy_presentation: default
 ---
-# TeamPSD Design Workshop Manual

-## Day 1: Design Thinking
-Design Thinking - Team PSD Manual (and all that it includes):

-- Using Good UX (user-experience) Design...
-- The Sciences of the Artificial, Herbert Simon
-- Hasso-Plattner Institute of Design at Stanford (d.school).
-- Using resources from the non-profit Interaction Design foundation (interaction-design.org)
+# Team PSD 2.0 Monthly Process

+**Team PSD 2.0 Process for monthly sprints/epics:**

+**Week 1:** Gather user-centered hypotheses

+**Week 2:** Clarify user assumptions w/ Minimum Viable Product (MVP)

+**Week 3:** Review results of user persona testing of your MVP Prototype (with concurrent video and retrospective verbal)

+**Week 4:** Review user persona artifacts and second story perspectives mindfully and empathically to discover new understandings you might have missed or still need to learn

+Team PSD's monthly process is based on the design thinking principles of **user experience**, which attemps to account for a **person's needs**, **pain points**, **goals**, and **emotional experience** when using a **product/service** and/or going through a **process** and **system**.

+Our monthly **process for each monthly sprint/epic** is based on the **process for design thinking**:

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/design/design_workshop_manual/design_thinking.jpg">](#DontLink)

+## Week 1: Gather User Hypotheses

+In week 1, we want to gather the user centered hypotheses of the user/user group that we want to help and design for either by meeting with them and/or referring to their user personas.

+Hypotheses should consist of the user's needs, pain points, and consider the background and context of the user.

+*Week 1 follows the first phase of the process for design thinking which involves the ability to **empathize** with the user's current state of experience.*

-### 1. **Empathize** - To gain an empathic understanding of the need or problem you are trying to solve in terms of people, **processes** that set aside individual **assumptions** to get insight into the need.
+1. **Empathize** - To gain an empathic understanding of the need or problem you are trying to solve in terms of people, **processes** that set aside individual **assumptions** to get insight into the need.

 - **What?** Details of what to do (what happened).
    - This is when we **analyze** observe and document details that relate to